 According to a previously validated method for using Medicare claims to identify diabetic patients (Herbert et al., 1999), a patient is considered diabetic if, within a one-year observation period, he or she had a qualifying ICD-9-CM diagnosis code of diabetes mellitus (DM) on one or more Part A institutional claims (inpatient, skilled nursing facility, or home health agency), or two or more institutional outpatient claims and/or Part B physician/supplier claims.
-This algorithm one inpatient claim, or two outpatient claims with specified diagnosis codes-was used to determine the presence of CKD and 13 other conditions commonly associated with CKD as risk factors, co-occurring conditions, or consequences of the disease.
-Tables m.1 and m.2 list these conditions and the ICD-9-CM diagnostic codes used to define them.
-Additionally, the overall grouping of cardiovascular disease (CVD) included patients with at least one of these individual conditions: atherosclerotic heart disease, congestive heart failure, cerebrovascular accident/ transient ischemic attack, peripheral vascular disease, dysrhythmias, or other cardiac conditions.
+This algorithm-one inpatient claim, or two outpatient claims with specified diagnosis codes-was used to determine the presence of CKD and 13 other conditions commonly associated with CKD as risk factors, co-occurring conditions, or consequences of the disease.
+This same algorithm was also applied to the claim data in the Clinformatics[TM] Data Mart with the inpatient/outpatient determination made by determining if the service date fell within an inpatient confinement defined by the admission and discharge dates.
+Tables m.3 and m.4 list these conditions and the ICD-9-CM diagnostic codes used to define them.
+Additionally, the overall grouping of cardiovascular disease (CVD) included patients with at least one of these individual conditions: atherosclerotic heart disease, congestive heart failure, cerebrovascular accident/transient ischemic attack, peripheral vascular disease, dysrhythmias, or other cardiac conditions.
 Analyses within individual chapters also defined additional conditions using the same algorithmic structure, as described in the chapter-specific sections below.